 Missouri Fatal Crash Statistics

-According to the Missouri Department of Transportation, 786 people died in fatal crashes in 2011.
-Speeding and alcohol were found to be significant contributing factors in crashes in the state of Missouri: 38.2% of fatal crashes involved speeding and 26.8% of fatal crashes involved alcohol.
-Additionally, commercial motor vehicles were involved in a significant number of accidents and accounted for 15.2% of fatal crashes.
+According to the Missouri Department of Transportation, 761 people died in fatal crashes in 2014.
+Alcohol and or other drugs were found to be significant contributing factor in 26.7% of fatal crashes.
+Speeding was a factor for 17.4% of the fatal crashes.
+Aggressive driving-too fast for conditions contributed to 24% of the fatal crashes.
+Additionally, commercial motor vehicles were involved in a significant number of accidents and accounted for 14.5% of fatal crashes.

 Wearing a seat belt remains the most effective way to prevent injury or death in a motor vehicle accident.
 Even though MODOT statistics show that 32.6% of drivers and 30.3% of passengers killed in 2011 Missouri traffic crashes were wearing seat belts, 97.5% of drivers involved in accidents while wearing a seatbelt survived without injury.

 What is the Difference Between a Wrongful Death Lawsuit and a Survival Action?

 Following a fatal motor vehicle accident caused by the negligence of another, family members may be able to bring a wrongful death suit and survival action against the responsible parties.
 A survival action is a type of lawsuit meant to recover damages the deceased would have been able to obtain had he or she survived.
 These damages include medical expenses incurred as a result of the accident and the pain experienced as a result of the injuries.
 Wrongful death claims are intended to compensate the family of the deceased for their losses as a result of the death.
 These damages include income that would have been provided by the deceased and loss of companionship and consortium.

 How Can The Cagle Law Firm Prove Negligence After a Fatal Crash?